Exploring the tree of numerical semigroups: Technical optimizations and results

-Assume for example that we want to construct the tree $\mathcal{T}^{\leq 100}$ of all numerical semigroup of genus smaller than $100$.
-In this case, the representation of numerical semigroup given in Section~\ref{S:DecNumber} uses decomposition numbers of integers smaller than~$300$.
+Assume for example that we want to construct the tree~$\mathcal{T}_{100}$ of all numerical semigroups of genus smaller than $100$.
+In this case, the representation of numerical semigroups given in Section~\ref{S:DecNumber} uses decomposition numbers of integers smaller than~$300$.
 By Lemma~\ref{L:RepN}, such a decomposition number is smaller than $151$ and requires~$1$ byte of memory.
 Thus at each \textbf{for} step of Algorithm~\textsc{Son}, the CPU actually works on $1$ byte.
-However current CPUs work on $8$ bytes.
+However current CPUs usually work on $8$ bytes and even on $16$~bytes using vector extensions.
 The first optimization uses this point.

 To go further we must specify that the array of decomposition numbers in the representation of a semigroup corresponds to consecutive bytes in memory.
 In the \textbf{for} loop of Algorithm~\textsc{Son} we may imagine two cursors: the first one, denoted \texttt{src} pointing to the memory byte of $\texttt{S.d[0]}$ and the second one, denoted \texttt{dst} pointing to the memory byte $\texttt{T.d[y]}$.
-Using these two cursors, Lines \tt{10} to \tt{14} of Algorithm~\textsc{Son} can be rewritten as follows
+Using these two cursors, Lines \tt{10} to \tt{14} of Algorithm~\ref{A:Son} can be rewritten as follows:

 In this version we can see that the cursors \texttt{src} and \texttt{dst} move at the same time and that the modification of the value pointed by \texttt{dst} only needs to access the values pointed by \tt{src} and \tt{dst}.
 We can therefore work in multiple entries at the same time without collision.
-Current CPUs allow this thanks to the SIMD technologies as MMX, SSE, etc. The acronym SIMD stands for Single Operation Multiple Data.
+Current CPUs allow this thanks to the \SIMD technologies as \MMX, \SSE, etc. The acronym \SIMD~\cite{WikipediaSIMD} stands for Single Operation Multiple Data.
+We used \SSEV~\cite{WikipediaSSE, IntelSSE} technology as it allows for the largest speedup\footnote{A much greater speedup can be certainly obtained using \texttt{AVX2} technology \cite{AVX2}.
+However, at this time, we cannot access a performant computer with this set of instructions.}.
+This need to respect some constraints in the memory organization of the data, namely ``memory alignment''.
+Recall that an address is 16~bytes aligned if it is a multiple of 16. \SSE memory access are much faster for aligned memory.